The Secret Challenge: Less Plates, More Chaos

 In a large group:

-• The garnish on the appetizer is cute but people are too busy socializing to really analyze your plating
+• The garnish on the appetizer is cute, but people are too busy socializing to really analyze your plating, go with something simple, but elegant.

-• The lighting, music, and conversation create this amazing atmosphere where small imperfections disappear
+• The lighting, music, and conversation create this amazing atmosphere where small imperfections disappear, so the main thing is to keep the party going and not take away from the fun, JOIN IT!

 In a small group:

-• There's no crowd energy to distract from little mistakes
+• There's no crowd energy to distract from little mistakes, and this can get intense!

 • Every element of the meal becomes part of their focused experience